pranavgoyanka/MangaDownloader/README.md

 ```
 (ignoring warnings for now, will update later)

+## Bugs
++ Entering a hign number for the start chapter can cause the program to not work.
+If it happens the start from chapter 1.

 This project is for educaitonal purposes only, please support the authors by purchasing from the official sources.